rendznicoy/BayadSystemTCM/Credit Testing/CRE-0002_credit_ledger_testing_value.md

 **Post-conditions:**

-- The breakdown is displayed.
+- The cash ledger page is displayed.